enzo-project/enzo-dev/doc/manual/source/parameters/radiation.rst

     solver options for the FLD-based solvers.
 These are described in the relevant User Guides, located in ``doc/implicit_fld`` and ``doc/split_fld``.
 Default: NULL.
-``RadiativeTransfer`` (external)
-    Set to 0 to avoid conflicts with the ray tracing solver above.
-    Default: 0.
 ``RadiativeTransferFLDCallOnLevel`` (reserved)
     The level in the static AMR hierarchy where the unigrid FLD solver should be called.
 Currently only works for 0 (the root grid).